webplatform/docs/css/properties/mask-border-width/index.md

 |Animatable=No
 |CSS percentages=Relative to width/height of the mask box image area.
 |Values={{CSS Property Value
+|Data Type=auto
+|Description=If specified, the mask box image width is the intrinsic width or height (whichever is applicable) of the corresponding image slice (see [[css/properties/mask-box-image-slice|mask-box-image-slice]]).
+If the image does not have the required intrinsic dimension then the corresponding ''border-width'' is used.
+}}{{CSS Property Value
 |Data Type=length
 |Description=Represents pixels if the image is a raster image or vector coordinates if the image is a vector image.
 }}{{CSS Property Value